microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 * In 2 instances, the model predicted raspberry, but the actual image was a cherry (row raspberry, column cherry)
 * In 1 instance, the model predicted raspberry but the actual image was a lemon.

-This tutorial used a training set of 400 examples and a validation set of 100.
-Be sure to choose the training and validation datasets that are suited to your scenario, because that has a dramatic effect on the accuracy of your model.
+**Note**: The repurposed model will no longer be able to handle the 1000 classes the pretrained model.
+It will get very confused if you show it a picture of a school bus or a dog.
+It is now only useful in classifying the 10 fruits you have trained it on.
+This is the price you pay for greatly increased accuracy.

 ## Next steps

 Choosing the right ELL node to use for retargeting depends on the pretrained model and your new target domain.
 For example, in models that are highly specialized and don't relate well to your domain,  you'll probably get better results by picking ELL nodes nearer the input, where the features are more general and less correlated to the pretrained domain.
 Alternatively, models that are more general  (or where the original and target domains are similar) may benefit from retargeting ELL nodes closer to the output.
 Some models may even perform better retargeting at two or more ELL nodes.
-For example, specifying `--targetPortElements {1516.output,1524.output}` will tell the `retargetTrainer` to use output from ELL nodes 1516 and 1524.
+For example, specifying `--targetPortElements {1456.output,1524.output}` will tell the `retargetTrainer` to use output from ELL nodes 1456 and 1524.
 Experiment to see what works best for you.

 Follow the steps in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/) to deploy your new model onto the Raspberry Pi.